 In the last couple of days the topic ‘beard transplants‘ has been discussed in a number news papers, magazines and online articles including The Sun, The Register, The Independent, New York Times, The Times and more, becoming the hottest trend on the planet.
 The hottest trend in the world right now is up by 600% in men looking and seeking a bread transplant according to the statistics on Medical Tourism Blog Medico which states a 600% increase in bread transplants from 2004 to 2014.

-Men who have absent facial hair and desperate for a smooth looking bread have been splashing the cash and paying up to £7000 for a bread transplant.
-Apparently, the statistics on Medical Tourism also state that men who are lacking length else where have turned to this alternative to boost their credentials and ego and says “breads are a symbol of power and virility.”
+Men who have absent facial hair and desperate for a smooth looking beard have been splashing the cash and paying up to £7000 for a bread transplant.
+Apparently, the statistics on Medical Tourism also state that men who are lacking length else where have turned to this alternative to boost their credentials and ego and says “beards are a symbol of power and virility.”

 He also said “It does play a role in me looking more mature, more manly and just kind of getting respect from people.”
 Amos told The New York Times he paid nearly £7000 for his bread transplant, however prices can range from £3000 – £7000 it depends on your hair follicles and the type of the procedure.

 On Medico more interesting stats state that “Two thirds of women would prefer to date a bearded man over a clean-shaven man” however Medigo claim that “facial hair grows faster when a man has not had sex for a while”.